If you enjoy this post, please retweet it.

 Blog posts cannot substitute for legal advice.
 If the topics discussed in this post are relevant to a real case you have, please consult an attorney.

-This one’s a little dry, but it’s secretly relevant to the interests of the majority of readers of this blog.
-Also, it’s short.
+This one’s a little dry, but it’s also short.

 A copyright protects the expression of an idea.
 For example, an author can write a poem about springtime, and because the text is sufficiently complex, it can give rise to a copyright as long as there’s at least some reasonable amount of creativity (a.k.a., originality) in that text.
 However, that doesn’t mean the author now owns the idea of springtime; the author owns only the particular expression of it (and all “substantially similar” variations of it).
 The reason the idea isn’t protected, but the expression is, should be obvious: If an author copyrighted the idea, then no one else could write about springtime during the life of the copyright.
 The public must be able to discuss springtime.
 It’s part of life.
 (Note: This is also why a single word is never sufficiently complex to earn a copyright.
 If someone could copyright the word, “spoon,” then the public couldn’t discuss spoons for quite some time.)
 On the other hand, the author’s particular expression of springtime can be copyrighted because there are a seemingly infinite number of ways for the rest of the public to write about springtime.
 That is, there are many other options that will allow others to write about springtime while still allowing the author the sole right to copy and profit off of their particularly clever and enjoyable expression, as well as any substantially similar variations of it.
 This is the essence of copyright.